xianglous/ml-replica/README.md

 This loss will penalize any imperfect prediction.

 #### Gradient Descent
 The loss function tells us about how **bad** the current model fits the data.
-So we always want the loss of our model to decrease.
 Therefore, we need to know the direction in which moving the parameters will decrease the loss.
-In mathematics, we use the gradient of a function to measure the "direction."
+In mathematics, we use the gradient to measure the "direction."
 For Hinge Loss, the gradient for a single data point is:
 <p align="center">
 <img src="https://latex.codecogs.com/png.image?\dpi{110}\bg{white}\nabla_{\bar{w}}{h(\bar{x}^{(i)},&space;y^{(i)},\bar{w})}=\left\{\begin{matrix}-y^{(i)}\bar{x}^{(i)}&\text{if&space;}y^{(i)}(\bar{w}\cdot\bar{x}^{(i)})<1\\\mathbf{0}&space;&&space;\text{otherwise}\end{matrix}\right."/>
 </p>
-So the gradient of the whole training data is:
+And the gradient of the whole training data is:
 <p align="center">
 <img src="https://latex.codecogs.com/png.image?\dpi{110}\bg{white}\nabla_{\bar{w}}{L(X,&space;\bar{y},\bar{w})}=\frac{1}{n}\sum_{i=1}^n{\nabla_{\bar{w}}{h(\bar{x}^{(i)},&space;y^{(i)},\bar{w})}}"/>
 </p>